SandraLouise/INVPG_annot/README.md

                         Originally intended as the estimated percentage of genome divergence.
                         This parameter controls the leniency of the algorithm towards allele size difference (in nt) in the first step of variant/bubble filtering.
-                        Now advised to be set as `-d 10` no matter the level of genome divergence.
+                        Now advised to be set as `-d 10` regardless of genome divergence level.
   -k, --keep_files      Keep temporary files after pipeline completion (mostly for debugging purposes).
   -r REFERENCE_PATH, --reference_path REFERENCE_PATH
                         ID for reference to use in output.